We’ll begin with this definition from an actual respected dictionary:

 These were all amazing feats of engineering and human ingenuity in their own right, but Turing was one of the first to capture the essence of computation in a theoretical computing device.

-When Turing was in his early 20s, he set out to prove Hilbert wrong by solving the Entscheidungsproblem in the negative.
-To do so, he needed to define, formally, what was meant by computation, so he created a simple machine model, or automaton, to capture the essence of computation (or algorithm, or effective procedure).
+When Turing was in his early 20s, he set out to prove that no effective procedure could decide any arbitrary formal statement of mathematics.
+To do so, he needed to define, formally, what was meant by computation, so he created a simple machine model, or automaton, to precisely capture the very notion of computation.
 He called machines derived from this model a-machines, but we know them today as Turing Machines.
 Turing Machines are by no means the only kind of automaton that can carry out computations, but they are special, for a variety of reasons.

 That book is well worth a read.

-Let’s build a Turing Machine to multiply a binary number by four.
-How would we do this?
-Well, we just append two zeros to the end of the input!
-But how can we describe these steps more rigorously?
-What might the machine’s instructions look like?
-We might say:
+Let’s see a concrete example.
+Let’s multiply (a binary numeral) by four.
+How?
+We just append two zeros to the end of the input!
+But how can we describe these steps more rigorously with a Turing Machine?
+Like this:

 Here is how our machine operates with the number five (binary 0101) initially on the tape (And oh, following convention, we use # for blank squares, just because it is easier to see!):